-Bellbrook High School offers four foundation courses: Introduction to Engineering Design (IED), Principles of Engineering (POE), Digital Electronics (DE) and Engineering Design and Development (EDD).
-We also offer two specialized courses: Civil Engineering & Architecture (CEA) and Aerospace Engineering (AE).
+Bellbrook High School offers two foundational courses in partnership with the Greene County Career Center: Introduction to Engineering Design (IED), Principles of Engineering (POE).
+We also offer four advanced courses: Engineering Design and Development (EDD), Civil Engineering and Architecture (CEA), Aerospace Engineering (AE), and Digital Electronics (DE).
 Any high school student wishing to explore a career in engineering is encouraged to sample these pre-engineering classes.